cocos/cocos-docs/en/getting-started/dashboard/index.md

 ![Dashboard](index/dashboard-editor.png)

-Note that when you first run Cocos Dashboard, this list is empty.
-You can click the two buttons in the bottom right corner to import existing Creator editors locally or download and install them directly.
+> **Note**: when Cocos Dashboard is first run, this list is empty.
+Click the two buttons in the bottom right corner to import existing Creator editors locally or download and install them directly.

 - Allows you to drag and drop the local Creator Editor into the **Editor** version list (new in version 1.0.13).
 - **Locate**: Add a local editor to the **Editor** version list.